Ge Hongsheng: Early life

 In 1931, Ge was born in Jü County, Shandong Province, China.

 Career

-Ge joined the Communist Party of China in 1948.
-In 1988, he was elected the vice secretary of CPC Zhejiang committee.
+Ge joined the Chinese Communist Party in 1948.
+In 1988, he was elected the vice secretary of Zhejiang Provincial Committee of the Chinese Communist Party.
 In November, 1990, Ge was appointed as vice governor and the acting governor of Zhejiang.
 He was confirmed as governor in March 1991 and served in this post till February 1993.
 In March 1998, Ge was elected vice director of Finance and Economic Committee of 9th National People's Congress.

-Ge was an alternate member of 13th Central Committee of the Communist Party of China, and a standing committee member of 9th National People's Congress.
+Ge was an alternate member of 13th Central Committee of the Chinese Communist Party, and a standing committee member of 9th National People's Congress.

-He died on 30 January 2020, aged 88.
+He died on 30 January 2020 at age 88.